MPA, International Development Policy and Management Specialization-MA, International Relations

 For the MA in International Relations, students must demonstrate proficiency in one language other than English by completing one of the following:

-- Completing an intermediate-level foreign language course with a grade of B or better at NYU or another accredited institution.
-Students must submit an official transcript as proof of completion.
-While an undergraduate course may be used to satisfy the language requirement, credit and GPA impact from an undergraduate course may not apply toward either graduate degree.
+- Completing an intermediate level language course with a grade of B or better at NYU or another accredited institution.
+See degree and concentration requirements for specific language requirements.
+The student must submit an official transcript as proof of completion.
+Contact ir.masters@nyu.edu to alert them of arriving transcript.
+The transcript should be addressed to the Program Administrator at the program's address.

 MPA students who enter NYU Wagner with less than two years of full-time, degree-relevant experience are required to satisfy the MPA's Professional Experience Requirement (PER) prior to beginning Capstone.
 In addition, all IR students are required to satisfy the MA program's Internship Requirement.